A Serious Electronic Project For The Expert DIYer

 It also saves having to run extra wires or copper bars across the surface to reduce resistance.

-Sooo ….
-If you’d like to join the homemade inverter builder’s club, this is what you’ll need.
+Soooo ... to join the homemade-inverter-builder’s-club, this is what you’ll need.

 Power pcb (WG30-Rev2) 260mm x 108mm (2oz Copper)